Arriving by cruise ship

 If you have a visa for New Zealand, before you leave, check that:

-If you are not using the same passport that you used when you applied for your visa, you must apply to transfer your visa to the new passport before you travel.
-Your visa details are linked to the passport you used to apply so if they do not match your travel may be delayed.
+If you do not plan to use the same passport to travel to New Zealand that you used when you applied for your visa, you must apply to transfer your visa to the new passport before you travel.
+Your visa details are linked to the passport you used to apply so if they do not match, your travel may be delayed.

 Transfer your visa to a new passport